Geo-ops/Geophysics/README.md

 # Geophysics
-Repository for various geophysical processes in python.
+Repository for various geophysical projects in python.